rehearsal-js/rehearsal-js/README.md

 Rehearsal is a CLI tool which helps to improve the experience of both migrating to TypeScript and once migrated, upgrading your repo to future versions of TypeScript.

-## Migrate
+## How does Rehearsal help with migration?

-Rehearsal Migrate can be executed both manually and automated.
-It is capable of maintaining proper migration order from leaf to trunk.
+Rehearsal is capable of maintaining proper migration order from leaf to trunk.
 It is generic enough to allow for the migration of JS to TS for all web applications.
 It allows for both multi-pass and single-pass migration processes.
 It provides industry standard, type inference wherever possible and provides the ability to monitor micro migration steps with macro insights.
-Once migrated to TypeScript, Rehearsal tasks enable a manual type tighten for strictness.
-After all tasks have been completed, Rehearsal Upgrade takes over.
-All in all, Rehearsal Migrate will increase your productivity when migrating a given JavaScript project to TypeScript.

-## Upgrade
+Once your source code is moved to TypeScript, Rehearsal will fix as many errors as possible.
+Unresolved errors will be annotated and surpressed with with a [Rehearsal TODO](#what-is-a-rehearsal-todo).
+This allows for safe iteration, to a strictly typed project.

+## How does Rehearsal help with upgrading versions of TypeScript?

-Rehearsal Upgrade can be executed both manually and automated.
+Rehearsal can be executed both manually and automated.
 Rehearsal creates a system which is capable of testing nightly and beta releases of TypeScript so that you can receive early signals on potential breaking changes in the TypeScript compiler.
 Additionally, Rehearsal can autofix type errors flagged by the compiler.
 It tests your TypeScript project against a newer version of TypeScript, transforms the code to align it with the new TypeScript version and provides Rehearsal tasks which enable a manual type tighten for strictness.

-# CLI
+# Setup

+Ensure your project has the following dependencies:

+TBD

-## Installation
+# Installation

-Add `@rehearsal/cli` to your project as a **devDepndency**.
+Add `@rehearsal/cli` to your project as a **devDependency**.

 ```bash
 yarn add -D @rehearsal/cli